atsushieno/aap-core/docs/GUI_INTERNALS.md

 The following would reduce confusion later:

-1. update `aap/ext/gui.h` comments so they do not describe the old overlay/window-manager model as the primary truth
-2. decide whether the Messenger protocol should eventually be formalized or remain internal
-3. clarify naming so service-side Messenger `guiInstanceId` cannot be confused with extension-layer GUI ids
-4. document Web UI separately from native embedded view hosting
-5. move more of the current plugin-host-side viewport policy into a reusable internal helper if more hosts adopt the same pattern
+1. expand the Web UI documentation from the current state-of-union section into a fuller standalone document
+2. create a common reusable GUI hosting helper in the `androidaudioplugin` module for the current plugin-host-side viewport and hosting policy

 ## Quick reference